 Hopefully I have given you some extra insight and confidence about what you should be looking for but if in doubt do check with your instructor before making any purchases!

-If you are looking for a new class to join then head on over to look at my timetable of Zoom classes, consider booking a 1-2-1 in person or on Zoom AND keep any eye out for Pilates in the Garden workshops this summer 2021…
+If you are looking for a new class to join then head on over to look at my timetable of Face to Face classes, Zoom classes, you can book a Solo, Duet or Trio session in person or on Zoom too.

 Remember ours spines still want to get moving and in fact joining a Pilates or Barre class is the best thing you can do to support your frazzled central nervous system.

 Learning to mindfully modify your breathing and body movements even just once a week will have a knock on effect.
 The body and brain need time to learn and adjust.
 Let’s get you started ASAP!